rust-lang/wg-async/src/vision/status_quo/barbara_makes_their_first_steps_into_async.md

 # 😱 Status quo stories: Barbara makes their first foray into async

+## 🚧 Warning: Draft status 🚧

+This is a draft "status quo" story submitted as part of the brainstorming period.
+It is derived from real-life experiences of actual Rust users and is meant to reflect some of the challenges that Async Rust programmers face today.

 ## Barbara's first big project in Rust: a journey marred by doubt

 It's Barbara's last year at their university and for their master's thesis, they have chosen to create a distributed database.